Member login

 Not yet a member of the Guild?
 Join now* to attend at the member rate, membership prices start from £46 +VAT.

 Our membership body is open to all those with a professional or general interest in dyslexia and specific learning difficulties (SpLD).
-Professional members hold designatory letters and include primary and secondary teachers, SENCOs and teaching assistants as well as further and higher education support tutors and advisory specialists.
+Professional members hold designatory letters and include primary and secondary teachers, SENCOs and teaching assistants as well as further and higher education support tutors, advisory specialists and exam access arrangements assessors.
 Our network is also highly relevant to dyslexia and specific learning disability assessors, librarians and other specialists through Affiliate membership.

 *If you are joining the Guild to receive the members’ conference rate you must join and have confirmation of your membership before you login and register for the annual summer conference as the member rate and discount cannot be applied in retrospect.